afontcu/afontcu.dev/content/blog/wip/index.md

 ## So you want more coffees out.
 I mean, more features

 I hear you.
-Who wouldn't.
+Who wouldn't?

-We've seen that the Lead time of a system is a ratio between the tasks WIP and the throughput of the system.
+We've learned that the Lead time of a system is a ratio between the tasks inside the system and its throughput.

 Here's the answer: Do you want more features?
 Then reduce the WIP.